A Theory of the NEPv Approach for Optimization On the Stiefel Manifold: The NEPv Framework

 \subsection{The NEPv Ansatz}

-The successes of the NEPv approach used in \cite{wazl:2023,zhwb:2022} for solving OCCA and $\Theta$TR relies on certain monotonicity lemmas which inspire us to make the following \Blue{ansatz} to build our framework upon.
-It also requires a sufficiently inclusive subset $\bbP$ of $\bbO^{n\times k}$ as in the NPDo framework.
+The successes of the NEPv approach used in \cite{wazl:2023,zhwb:2022} for solving OCCA and $\Theta$TR relies on certain monotonicity lemmas which inspire us to make the following ansatz to build our framework upon.
+It also requires a sufficiently inclusive subset $\bbP$ of $\STM{k}{n}$ as in the NPDo framework in Part~I.